emfouzy/emfouzy/README.md

 ---

-> *"I believe great digital products are created by combining thoughtful design, clean implementation, continuous learning, and measurable business impact."*
+> *"Design is not just about creating beautiful interfaces.
+It's about solving problems, improving experiences, and delivering measurable value."*